simeononsecurity/Blue-Team-Tools/Linux/CCDCprep/Checklist/README.md

+## Task 4.
 Close unneeded ports on the firewall
 Step 1: Identify open ports via one of the following commands:

 ```